 We all know that Drupal is where flexibility meets simplicity.
 A CMS designed to be the perfect solution for non-technical users, Drupal is a unified system that strives to have the strengths of a content management system and a content management framework.
-So irrespective of what a site builder is looking to create (from a news site or an online store to a social network or highly complex govt website) it is just a matter of combining the right modules for a perfect Drupal development.
+So irrespective of what a site builder is looking to create (from a news site or an online store to a social network or highly complex govt website) it is just a matter of combining the right modules for perfect Drupal development.
+Nginx is known to be this super powerful web server that can be used to cache, load balance, reverse proxy, and much more to improve a website's performance.
+The Drupal Nginx combination can result in maximized performance.
+Let's look at why you should choose Nginx for your next Drupal project.

-Drupal has been constantly updating itself, and its newest version is a proof of how this open source CMS has quickly evolved into one of the most sought after framework (almost 1 million websites use Drupal 7 according to a report by Drupal.org) The newer version of Drupal-Drupal 8 has had its users at the edge of their seats with some of the most exciting features.
+Drupal has been constantly updating itself, and its newest version is proof of how this open-source CMS has quickly evolved into one of the most sought after framework (almost 1 million websites use Drupal 7 according to a report by Drupal.org) The newer version of Drupal-Drupal 8 has had its users at the edge of their seats with some of the most exciting features.

 Some of these features of Drupal 8 are: